Cloudize Logo

 Many database workloads, especially those where human interaction (such as website or app engagement) drives load, have strongly cyclical load patterns.
 In these scenarios, there may be an opportunity to automate scaling a database cluster down during off-peak times and to bank the savings (~30% of spend).

-An example of this strategy would be a business that implements an M40 cluster to meet its peak demand, which can be scaled down to an M30 during off-peak periods (due to reduced load).
+An example of this strategy would be a business implementing an M40 cluster to meet its peak demand, which can be scaled down to an M30 during off-peak periods (due to reduced load).

 2. Optimizing spend